 By the mid-1990s, Ma Mawi was organized much like any other relatively large social service organization.
-The staff members were caring and they worked hard to help Aboriginal families, but the organization itself was structured as a bureaucracy.
-It conceived of its work as professionals tending to the needs of clients.
-The agency was located on Broadway, amidst the insurance companies and government offices, far removed from those it sought to serve.
+The staff worked hard to help Aboriginal families, but the organization itself was structured as a bureaucracy.
+It conceived of its work as 'professionals' tending to the needs of 'clients'.
+The agency was located on Broadway, amidst the insurance companies and government offices, far removed from those it sought to support.

-In 1997, some Ma Mawi workers began to realize that the organization had become so bureaucratic that it had lost touch with the community.

-At the Annual General Meeting of 1997 Ma Mawi began an intense process of consultations with members of the Aboriginal community.
-What they found first of all was that, as current Executive Director Josie Hill puts it, most people didn't even know Ma Mawi existed.
+In 1997 some Ma Mawi workers began to realize that the organization had become so bureaucratic that it had lost touch with the community.
+The Annual General Meeting of 1997 began an intense process of consultations with members of the Aboriginal community.
+As current Executive Director Josie Hill puts it, "most people didn't even know Ma Mawi existed".

-In the three years of consultation with the Aboriginal community that followed, Ma Mawi found that many expected the organization to become more connected to and visible within the community, and to understand and work directly with the community.
-As a result, Ma Mawi dramatically changed the way that it does business.
+In the three years of consultation with the Aboriginal community that followed, Ma Mawi found that many expected the organization to become more connected to and visible within the community.
+As a result, Ma Mawi dramatically changed the way it does business.

 This is a remarkable phenomenon.
-It is a case of a relatively big, bureaucratic organization re-imagining itself and then re-constructing itself on the basis of what its constituents said they wanted.
+It is a case of a relatively big, bureaucratic organization re-constructing itself on the basis of what its constituents said they wanted.

 The concept at the root of the change is community.
-Ma Mawi sought to re-connect with the urban Aboriginal community, and to work with the community to build upon existing strengths and to work to build the capacity of the community to solve its own problems.
-The organization shifted from a deficit approach, which focuses on 'fixing' what is wrong in a community, to an asset-based approach to community development, which seeks to identify and build upon the strengths in a community.
+Ma Mawi sought to re-connect with the urban Aboriginal community, to work with the community to build upon existing strengths, and to build the capacity of the community to solve its own problems.
+The organization shifted from a deficit approach, which focuses on 'fixing' what is wrong in a community, to an asset-based approach to community development, which seeks to identify and build upon strengths.
 The underlying premise is that it is not professionals and experts that will solve Aboriginal people's problems; it is Aboriginal people themselves, and Ma Mawi's role is to help the community to do so.